pnp/blog/content/post/improving-the-page-properties-web-part.md

 ```

 Finally, with all of our pieces in place, we can render our property
-pane with all it\'s needed functionality.
+pane with all it's needed functionality.

 ``` lang-javascript
   protected getPropertyPaneConfiguration(): IPropertyPaneConfiguration {